Free take-home naloxone and new training initiatives in Victoria are offering those most likely to witness an overdose the power to reverse it.

 The need to challenge clients

 Frontline drug and health workers say they still face barriers in distributing access to and education about the medication.

 cohealth Peer Overdose Educator Natalya Kanaef, who works on the streets of Melbourne’s Maribyrnong and Brimbank suburbs, says she frequently challenges many of her clients who associate naloxone with bad experiences of overdose, including stigmatisation and precipitated withdrawals.

 “Experiences of naloxone, for a lot of people, have been brutal.
 You know, waking up to people in uniform, flashing lights.
 I had a client come out of an overdose and an ambulance officer said to him, ‘why don’t you just get off the shit’, while straight away he’s coming down.
 A lot of people associate it with those stigmas,” says Natalya.

-While ambulance officers frequently administer high doses of naloxone, Natalya says people could still save a live without acute side effects if they have the knowledge and capability to administer their own naloxone.
+While ambulance officers frequently administer high doses of naloxone, Natalya says people could still save a life without acute side effects if they have the knowledge and capability to administer their own naloxone.